Run AI on Your Own Computer: 6 Best Local Tools (2026)

 ๐Ÿ• Updated June 2026 ยท 6 tools

-Paying for ChatGPT Pro?
-Sending your private conversations to some company's server?
+Paying for ChatGPT Pro every month?
+Sending your private conversations to some company's server where they're logged, analyzed, and used for training?
 You don't have to.
 With these six tools, you can run models like Llama 4, Mistral, and DeepSeek directly on your laptop โ€” completely free, totally private, and fully offline.
-Here's how to set it up.

 Easiest to use

 Type ollama run llama3 in your terminal and you're chatting with a local AI in under a minute.
 It downloads the model, handles GPU acceleration automatically, and works on Mac, Windows, and Linux.
 This is the one I tell everyone to start with โ€” it's that simple.
-Models run at 30-50 tokens/second on an M1 Mac, which is fast enough for real conversation.
+Models run at 30-50 tokens per second on an M1 Mac, which is fast enough for real conversation.

 Best GUI